Standard conjectures for abelian fourfolds: End of the proof

-In conclusion, we showed for that, for any possible $F$, the quadratic forms $q_{B,p}$ and $q_{Z,p}$ are isomorphic if and only if $i$ is even.
-This shows Theorem \ref{mainthm} via Proposition \ref{padicreduction}. \end{proof} \begin{remark} The formulation of Proposition \ref{padicreduction} does not involve the ring $B_{\crys}$.
-We do not know if there is a way to show this proposition without computing explicitly the $p$-adic periods. \end{remark}
+\begin{remark} Let us point out that the formulation of Proposition \ref{padicreduction} does not involve the ring $B_{\crys}$.
+We do not know if there is a way to show Theorem \ref{mainthm} via this proposition without computing explicitly the $p$-adic periods. \end{remark}

 \begin{appendices}